Regression of Suspension Violin Modes in KAGRA O3GK Data with Kalman Filters: Kalman Filter Design

 The precise {estimation} of the process and measurement noise covariances {is determined by} $\sigma_{w_i}$ and $\sigma_{v}${, which denote} the standard deviations of the $i$-th process noise component and the $j$-th measurement noise component, respectively.

 A definition of the process noise variance $\sigma_{w,i}^2$ and the measurement noise variance $\sigma_{v}^2$ is given in Eq.~\ref{eq:sigmas} {and derived in Appendix} \ref{app:so-formula}. { }

 These quantities are estimated from the physical suspension parameters $(Q, f_0, k, b)$, which are strongly temperature dependent.
-In particular, cryogenic operation at KAGRA provides a unique opportunity to study how the suspension material properties evolve with temperature and, consequently, how they affect the noise budget.
+In particular, cryogenic operation at KAGRA presents a unique opportunity to investigate how the properties of the suspension material evolve with temperature and, consequently, how they impact the noise budget.
 Measuring these dependencies would be highly valuable for improving violin-mode modeling and subtraction in future observing runs.\\

 Note that Finn \textit{et al.}~\cite{PhysRevD.63.062004,PhysRevD.67.109902} defined the process noise within a narrow frequency window of only a few mHz around each resonant peak.
 In our analysis, we take the peak maximum itself as the reference point for setting the process noise.
 This choice reflects the fact that several resonances lie very close together, making them difficult to isolate within such narrow bands.
 Using the peak maximum ensures a well-defined filter response under the narrowband approximation $\omega \approx \omega_0$.
 This provides a consistent prescription for evaluating the process noise through the inversion of the transfer function $\mathbf{H^{-1}}$: